SandyRodger/LS215_computational_thinking/L3_a_general_problem_solving_approach.md

 ### How do I write good ones

 - **Input types:**
-  - Can the function handle different types of inputs (stirngs?
+  - Can the function handle different types of inputs (strings?
 Booleans? etc)
 - **Special Values:**
   - If the input is a ...
     - Number, does it work with: